universal-ctags/codebase/README.rst

 		maximum0	Enables all extras, fields, and kinds minimum0	Disables all fields and extras.

    Results are displayed to your terminal.
-Tee'ed output goes results/ directory.
+Tee'ed output goes to a file under results/ directory.

 How to add your code to code base